benmvp/slides/2018/reactalicante/react-perf.md

 - HOCs are a way to share UI logic across components
   * You wrap your component in an HOC and it provides the shared functionality
   * It "enhances" it
-  * There are other ways to accomplish this, but this is a popular way
+  * There are other ways to accomplish this
+  * **Forbes** will talk about one way tomorrow in his talk on render props
+  * But this is a really popular way
 - Let's say we had this HOC called `withTitle`
 - It will enhance the component passed to it to accept a `label` prop
   * Wrap the component in a `<div>`